nxp-mcuxpresso/mcuxsdk-doc/release/migration_guides.md

 The new SDK format introduces changes to how projects are organized and configured.
 In the new project structure:
 - Your application source files (e.g., hello_world.c) remain within the example folder, so you still have everything you need to build and modify your demo.
 - Board-specific files (like pin_mux.c, clock_config.c, and hardware initialization code) are no longer inside the same project folder.
-These are now located in shared directories under mcuxsdk to reduce duplication and improve maintainability.
+These are now located in shared directories under mcuxsdk further details in [board specific files](../gsd/explore_sdk.md#board-specific-files).
 - Build configuration files (CMakeLists.txt, Kconfig, example.yaml) are included in the example folder for easier project setup.

 Looking at FRDM-MCXN947 as an example, we can see how a hello_world demo application is structured: